JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/periodicity.md

    order $n$ come in (possible multiples of) $2n$-sized pairs (see e.g. order 5).
    This is a direct consequence of the Poincaré–Birkhoff theorem.

-## Determining Periodicity

-Once you have determined that your system is periodic, you might want to find out what its period is.
-Fortunately, the function [`estimate_period`](@ref) from `ChaosTools` offers many ways for you to do this, given the system's timeseries as an input.
+## Estimating the Period

+The function [`estimate_period`](@ref) from `ChaosTools` offers ways for estimating the period (either exact for periodic timeseries, or approximate for near-periodic ones) of a given timeseries.
 We offer five methods to estimate periods, some of which work on evenly sampled data only, and others which accept any data.
 The figure below summarizes this:
 ![](https://raw.githubusercontent.com/JuliaDynamics/JuliaDynamics/master/videos/chaos/periodestimationmethods.png?raw=true)

 ```@docs